 Irish Fiscal Stamps 1922 to date – A visual history

-The exhibition provides a unique window into the world of fiscal stamps – adhesive and embossed stamps that were used for a huge range of purposes, other than posting letters and parcels.
+The exhibition provides a unique window into the world of fiscal stamps.
+These are adhesive and embossed stamps that were used for a huge range of purposes, other than posting letters and parcels.

-Revenue has been closely associated with the production and use of fiscal stamps since the Office was established in 1923, and this exhibition celebrates that long association and brings together for the first time a dazzling array of stamps, artwork and related materials.
+Revenue has been closely associated with the production and use of fiscal stamps since the Office was established in 1923.
+This exhibition celebrates that long association and brings together, for the first time, a dazzling array of stamps, artwork and related materials.

 Entry to the exhibitions is free.